jvasile/git-remote-dokuwiki/README.md

 A git remote helper that allows you to use git to interact with a DokuWiki.
 You can fetch, edit, and push, just like a real git repo.

+Perhaps you've heard of a [git-backed dokuwiki](https://www.dokuwiki.org/plugin:gitbacked).
+This is the opposite: a dokuwiki-backed git repo.
+It lets you interact with your wiki via a git clone.
+This is especially useful when moving or renaming a page.

 ## Installation

 ```bash